dustinboston/veedoom/README.md

 You will need Rust, Node, and [wasm-pack](https://rustwasm.github.io/docs/wasm-pack/) installed.

+**Building**

-Then run `wasm-pack build --target web` from the root.
+Run `wasm-pack build --target web` from the root.
 This should create the VeeDoom JavaScript loader and WASM file in a directory called `pkg`.

+**Testing**

+Run `wasm-pack test --node` from the root.
+This will run the tests against _Node_ so you don't have to worry about a DOM and so tests stay fast.

 See the `index.html` and `main.mjs` files for an example of how to load it without a bundler.